Mercy-Ronoh/dsc-phase-1-project/README.md

 In light of these findings, Microsoft should consider breaking into the movie industry with strategic insights.
 Additionally, it's worth noting that top-performing studios like BV (Buena Vista), Universal, Fox, Warner Brothers, and Sony have shown remarkable success in generating substantial total gross revenue, with BV leading at approximately $79,317 million.
 Microsoft could explore benchmarking against these industry leaders and consider personnel hiring from these studios to leverage their expertise and further enhance its prospects in the movie industry."

 ## For More Information
-Please review my full analysis in my Jupyter Notebook or my presentation.
+Please review my full analysis in my jupyter notebook or my presentation.

 For any additional questions, please contact Mercy Ronoh at ronohmercy23@gmail.com